-Currently only 14% of people in need of palliative care receive it, according to the World Health Organisation.
+Currently, only 14% of people in need of palliative care receive it, and we project the global number of people with palliative care needs will double by 2060.

 What can be done?

-Health professionals use outcome measures to assess the symptoms and concerns that affect a patient and their family from their own perspectives.
-By using outcome measures over time, staff can quickly identify where to focus to make a difference for patients and are ale to determine whether things are improving in response to treatment and care.
-Measuring the impact of a treatment or service on a patient also creates an evidence-base which can be consulted in decision-making for other patients with similar conditions.
+Health professionals use outcome measures to assess the symptoms and concerns that affect patients and their families from their own perspectives.
+By using outcome measures over time, staff can quickly identify where to focus to make a difference for patients and are able to determine whether things are improving in response to treatment and care.
+Measuring the impact of a treatment or service on a patient also creates an evidence base which can be consulted in decision-making for other patients with similar conditions.

 Outcome measures in low- and middle-income countries are a cheap and simple way to quickly understand a patient's needs and to allocate scarce resources to what matters most for the patient and their family.